bishaldml/Deploying-Simple-HtmlTemplate-on-AWS-ECS-Fargate-With-AutoScaling-and-LoadBalancing-Automatically/README.md

-# Deploying simple html template on AWS ECS Fargate with ASc and LB automatically with CI/CD
+# Deploying simple html template on AWS ECS Fargate with AutoScaling and LoadBalancing automatically with CI/CD